 There are manga stores, second hand shops, electronics malls, cafes, collectible havens and pretty much anything from all your otaku fantasies.
 So here are the best places of interest in Akihabara.

 Don’t forget to save our 4 day Tokyo itinerary to find out when to visit Akihabara on your journey.
 For further reading when you’re done with this article, here’s our complete guide of the best things to do in Japan for first time or even seasoned travelers.
-We have also written about the most delicious Japanese food to try, a complete shopping guide to Tokyo and some inspirational facts about Japan to know before you go, or a list of the best movies about Japan.
+We have also written about the most delicious Japanese food to try, a complete shopping guide to Tokyo, some inspirational facts about Japan to know before you go, or a list of the best movies about Japan.

 Have coffee with a Maid

 Let’s get this out of the way.
 If you want to visit a Maid Cafe, Akihabara is the place and so this is one of the most common things to do in Akihabara and perhaps even the main reason for most visitors to end here.

 The streets are filled with girls dressed as maids in all versions you can image and calling you into one of the hundreds of maid cafes.
 Some give out leaflets with coupons, others just flyers and pretty much all of them will have clear signs stating no photographs.
 They are notorious for not being happy at all when you take their photo, and with reason, so just ask first.
 For the original experience head to Cure, the first ever Maid cafe to open in 2001.

 Showing up at Cure is not a good idea as the cafe is permanently fully booked and you will not be allowed in without a reservation.
 And that is not an easy feat.
 To book a time at Cure, you will need to become a member and then book a table, and a Japanese friend to help mediate as they don’t speak English.
 The privileges of being the first one.
 Otherwise, fret not, the area is full of maid cafe and you can just walk into most for the most famous thing to do in Akihabara.